 However, winds from the west are also likely to cause a significant risk of wildfire, especially if followed by a Santa Ana wind event.
 Another scenario is a fire driven by a westerly wind that follows a Santa Ana event or episode.
 Because the northeast wind is normally associated with low humidity and high temperatures, it dries the fuels.
 At the end of this Santa Ana wind condition, fog can move quickly shoreward, pushed by a brisk, high-speed westerly wind.

 Under these conditions, the fuels would still be dry from the previous weather conditions and burn at a high rate.

 Figure 2.
-Average number days per month in which Santa Ana winds occur.6
+Average number days per month in which Santa Ana winds occur.7

 The Preserve's location in proximity to the coast influences its weather conditions.
 It has the warm, dry summers and cool, moist winters characteristic of the coastal area.
 There are 37 days annually when the high temperature is over 90 degrees F; August is the hottest month, with 22 days per month exceeding 90 degrees F. The area averages about 12 inches of precipitation a year, primarily in the fall and winter.
 Most of the measurable rainfall generally occurs during the winter months (mid-October to mid-April).
 According to the Resource Management Plan for the Preserve, "Rainfall patterns are subject to extreme variations from year to year and longer-term wet and dry cycles."
-Moreover, "[i]in Southern California, precipitation is characterized by brief, intense storms generally between November and March.
-It is not unusual for a majority of the annual precipitation to fall during a few storms over a close span of time."
-Santa Ana winds are more frequent in the late fall, after months of high temperatures and lack of rain.
+Moreover, "[i]n Southern California, precipitation is characterized by brief, intense storms generally between November and March.
+It is not unusual for a majority of the annual precipitation to fall during a few storms over a close span of time."8 Santa Ana winds are more frequent in the late fall, after months of high temperatures and lack of rain.
 Thus, while fires can occur year-round, the time of highest fire danger comprises the dry months from May to October.

-6 From Fire in California's Ecosystems, 2006, Sughiara, Van Wagtendonk, Shaffer Kaufman and Thode.
+7 From Fire in California's Ecosystems, 2006, Sughiara, Van Wagtendonk, Shaffer Kaufman and Thode.

-7 Bonterra Consulting.
+8 Bonterra Consulting.
 Baseline Biological Surveys Technical Report for the South County Properties.
 Appendix B pg.
-6, Hafen Preserve Resource Management Plan.
+6, Saddle Creek South Preserve Resource Management Plan.
 2017.
 OCTA, with support from ICF.

 Figure 3.
-Number days per month in which the maximum temperature exceeds 90 degrees F.8 iii.
-Hydrology: The Preserve is located on the southwestern flank of the Santa Ana Mountains, within the San Juan Creek Watershed.
+Number days per month in which the maximum temperature exceeds 90 degrees F.9 iii.
+Hydrology: The Preserve is located on the southwestern flank of the Santa Ana Mountains, within the San Juan Creek Watershed, within the Aliso Creek Watershed.
 The site generally drains from higher elevations in the north to lower elevations in the south.
-Two ephemeral drainages that flow in a westerly direction are located in the western half of the Preserve.
-A larger ephemeral drainage is located along the eastern boundary of the Preserve and appears on the USGS quadrangle as a blueline stream, several small ephemeral drainages flow into this larger drainage from within the Preserve limits.
-All onsite drainages are tributaries to Trabuco Creek.
+Two ephemeral drainages that flow in a westerly direction occur on the Preserve: one adjacent to Live Oak Canyon Road and the other in the center of the Preserve.
+All onsite drainages flow into Aliso Creek.